officialYogesh/JobFitAI/docs/progress_report.md

 - All UI content and messaging now matches the latest product spec and project vision.
 - All interactive code is now in Client Components as required by Next.js 15 App Router.
 - Next step: Implement Google authentication and interactive user flows.

+**Progress Update (May 27, 2025 - Evening):**

+- Deployment strategy updated to use Vercel's direct Git integration instead of GitHub Actions.
+- DEPLOYMENT.md documentation created with comprehensive setup guide for Vercel integration.
+- GitHub Actions CI workflow (.github/workflows/ci.yml) implemented for lint and build verification only.
+- Simplified deployment process: no secrets management, automatic preview deployments, zero-downtime production deploys.
+- Updated feature implementation plan to reflect new deployment approach.
+- Ready for Vercel project setup and automatic deployments on next push to GitHub.